 I primarily use Unix-based computers, mostly Linux.
 On those computers, I live in text mode.
 This entry is an attempt to document the software I find most useful to my text-mode guerrilla lifestyle.
 Included are links to the programs I rely on, links to alternative programs, and links to my config files.

-tcsh rolled together.
-(Without much of the ickiness, particularly the
+rolled together.
+(Without much of the ickiness, particularly the csh

-csh heritage.)
-Personally, the killer application of zsh was that
+heritage.)
+Personally, the killer application of zsh was that fact that

-fact that not only did it have context-sensitive completion but
+not only did it have context-sensitive completion but (unlike tcsh) it

-otherhost:fo<tab>' and zsh will ssh to the other system
+scp otherhost:fo<tab> and zsh will ssh to the other system and autocomplete

 bitlbee.
 This is actually an IRC-to-Instant-Messaging gateway.
 It allows me to use AIM, Jabber, and the like from within my preferred chat program, irssi.